excalidraw/excalidraw/README.md

 To translate Excalidraw into other languages, please visit [our Crowdin page](https://crowdin.com/project/excalidraw).
 To add a new language, [open an issue](https://github.com/excalidraw/excalidraw/issues/new) so we can get things set up on our end first.

+Before submittin an issue to translate to any language, please, check whether the language you are translation has userbase of more than 500K, otherwise, we won't approve.
+Why?

+You'll probably be the only one to be able to translate to Yakut, which means the localization would cease to be up to date should you be unable to continue.
+Apart from bundle size (we currently don't code-split localizations, but this can change in the future), we also probably don't want to end up with a huge list of languages that most users would need to scroll and scan through to be able to find the commonly used languages.

+It's not the place to give opinions on whether translating technical texts on graphic design software is the best way to preserve a language.
+Our focus at Excalidraw isn't language preservation.

 ## Excalidraw is built using these awesome tools

 - [React](https://reactjs.org)